step-security/gradle-actions/docs/wrapper-validation.md

 The action should be run in the root of the repository, as it will recursively search for any files named `gradle-wrapper.jar`.

-> [!NOTE]
-> Starting with v4 the `setup-gradle` action will automatically [perform wrapper validation](../docs/setup-gradle.md#gradle-wrapper-validation)
-> on each execution.
->
-> If you are using `setup-gradle` in your workflows, it is unlikely that you will need to use the `wrapper-validation` action.

 ## The Gradle Wrapper Problem in Open Source

 The `gradle-wrapper.jar` is a binary blob of executable code that is checked into nearly